jimmymills/llmfunctionclient/README.md

   return f"The weather in {location} is 75 degrees"
 ```

-This function will have "Gets the weather" as the function description and the location parameter will have the description "where to get the forecase for"
+This function will have "Gets the weather" as the function description and the location parameter will have the description "where to get the forecast for"

 ## FunctionClient